CoreXYNexus/CoreXY-MS/README.md

 7/12/18 - Now uses corner-tools.scad and aded a plate for the x carridge stuff

 8/19/18 - OpenSCAD 2018.06.01 for #preview and added a dual Titan mount(not tested)

+12/18 - Renamed files

+The STL & SCAD files with multiple parts are setup for a 200x200 bed.

 All the horizontal 2020/2040, and the vertical & horizontal makerslide ends are tapped for 5mm.
 Vertical 2020 is drilled with a 5.5mm bit for access to the screws that hold everything together.
 Four in the top and two in the bottom.
 Use drillguide.stl for drilling the holes.